xiaoniuniu89/giglep4/README.md

  ## <p id="error">Error Pages </p>
 There are 4 custom error pages.
-I think these are important as the inbuilt error pages are not tonaly consistant with the design of the site.
+I think these are important as the inbuilt error pages are not tonally consistent with the design of the site.

 - 404 (also very similar to 400 bad request)